Yunzhe21/Yunzhe21/README.md

-- 👋 Hi, I’m Yunzhe Zheng, junior student at NYU Shanghai majoring in Mathematics
+- 👋 Hi, I’m Yunzhe Zheng, a junior student at NYU Shanghai majoring in Mathematics
 - 👀 I’m interested in Mathematics and Computer Science (just get started)
 - 🌱 I’m currently learning PDE, Analysis, and Algebra (a little bit)
 - 📫 You can reach me from yz9163@nyu.edu (university mail, regularly checked); yunzhezheng221@gmail.com (personal email, not regularly checked)